Folded optimal transport and its application to separable quantum optimal transport: Introduction

 \section{Introduction}

-In convex sets, points that are no barycenter of any others are called \emph{extreme points}, forming the \emph{extreme boundary}.

-Convexity naturally appears in state spaces of physical systems, be it in classical or quantum settings, which are respectively related to commutative and noncommutative C$^*$-algebras.
-On the extreme boundary lie the \emph{pure states}, the ones that the system can actually occupy.
-The others, called \emph{mixed states}, are related to an uncertainty on the actual state of the system.
-While this terminology is usually reserved for quantum state spaces, it can also be used for classical ones.
-We can have in mind, for a classical state space, the image of a simplex, like in Fig.~\ref{fig:simplex}, while for a quantum state space, the illustration of a disc, like in Fig.~\ref{fig:disc}, is more appropriate\footnote{Although it can be misleading: in dimension $>2$, the relative boundary (see Definition~\ref{def:relativeinterior}) of the set of density matrices (see Definition~\ref{def:densityMatricesandPureStates}) strictly contains its extreme boundary.}~\cite[Fig.~1]{leinaas2006geometrical}.
+\footnote{This preprint version (v4) corrects two mistakes present in the previous ones.
+A reshaped version is currently under progress.}Convexity naturally arises in the state spaces of physical systems, both in classical and quantum settings, respectively related to commutative and noncommutative C$^*$-algebras.
+The extreme points of these convex spaces are called the pure states.
+Classical state spaces are sets of probability measures, while quantum ones are sets of density matrices, i.e. self-adjoint semi-definite and trace-one operators over some Hilbert space.

-On the classical side, the notions of simplices and of sets of probability measures are closely related.
-The set $\Pc(E)$ of \emph{Radon probability measures} over some topological set $E$ may be understood as the set of \emph{convex combinations} of points of $E$, that is, a simplex whose set of vertices (its extreme boundary) is identifiable to $E$.
+Sets of probability measures are closely related to the notion of simplex.
+The set $\Pc(E)$ of Radon probability measures over some topological set $E$ can be viewed as the set of convex combinations of points of $E$, that is, a simplex whose set of vertices (its extreme boundary) can be identified with $E$.
 Conversely, any Bauer simplex is affinely homeomorphic to the set of Radon probability measures over its extreme boundary~\cite[Theorem II.4.3]{alfsen2012compact}.

-In this line, standard (or classical) optimal transport, which, from a cost or a distance on a space $E$ constructs a Kantorovich cost or a Wasserstein distance on the space $\Pc(E)$, can be understood as a tool to extend a cost, or distance, defined on the \emph{extreme boundary of a \textbf{simplex}}, to the \emph{whole \textbf{simplex}}.
-This was recently observed by Savaré and Sodini~\cite{savare2022simple}.
+In this line, standard (or classical) optimal transport, which, from a cost or a distance on a space $E$ constructs a Kantorovich cost or a Wasserstein distance on the space $\Pc(E)$, can be understood as a tool to extend a cost, or distance, defined on the extreme boundary of a simplex, to the whole simplex~\cite{savare2022simple}.